-Partly a selective introduction to the work of postwar social thinkers whose ideas have achieved wide influence, partly an inquiry into the nature and purposes of sociological analysis, this course combines attention to the historical context in which ideas were formed with close reading of the primary sources and scrutiny of theorists' assumptions and arguments.
-Along the way, connections will be drawn with sociology's classic tradition on one hand, empirical research on the other.
-In terms of its substantive focus, this course is organized around contrasting outlooks on historical development and social change: "Pessimists" vs. "Perennialists."
-Taken together, position papers and tests for this course assess knowledge of at least six of the thinkers considered: three "Pessimists" and three "Perennialists".
+Partly a selective introduction to the work of postwar social thinkers whose ideas have achieved wide influence, partly an inquiry into the nature and purposes of sociological analysis, this course combines attention to the historical context in which ideas emerged with close reading of the primary sources and scrutiny of theorists' assumptions and arguments.
+Along the way, we will draw connections with sociology's classic tradition on one hand, empirical research on the other.
+In terms of its substantive focus, this course considers contrasting outlooks on historical development and social change: "Pessimists" vs. "Perennialists."
+Taken together, position papers and tests for this course assess knowledge of at least six of the thinkers considered (i.e., three "Pessimists" and three "Perennialists").

-RESTRICTION AND PREREQUISITES
+RESTRICTION, PREREQUISITES & EXCLUSION